textpattern/textpattern-toolbelt/README.md

 * Attach packages and SHA256 checksums.
 * If it's a beta, ensure the `Pre-release` checkbox is set.

-Use `git pull` to bring the new tag down to your local repo.
+Use `git pull` to bring the new tag down to your local repo's `master` branch.

 ### Step 14